limulicollins/Library-Management-System/readme.md

 Run the app:
 python main.py

-✅ Requirements
-Python 3.x
-MySQL Server
-PyQt5
-PyMySQL
-Matplotlib (optional for charts)

-Install all with:
+Install all requirements with: pip install -r requirements.txt
-pip install PyQt5 PyMySQL matplotlib

 🧪 Screenshots
 Coming soon...
 (You can add screenshots of your login page, dashboard, and charts.)